MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-azure-hosted-auth.md

 ## Next steps

-This article has covered authentication for applications hosted in Azure, which is one of the ways you can authenticate in the Azure SDK for Java.
-The following articles describe other authentication methods that you may wish to review:
+This article covered authentication for applications hosted in Azure.
+This form of authentication is one of multiple ways you can authenticate in the Azure SDK for Java.
+The following articles describe other ways:

 * [Azure authentication in development environments](java-sdk-identity-dev-env-auth.md)
 * [Authentication with service principals](java-sdk-identity-service-principal-auth.md)